 Additional capital will be needed in the future to continue our planned operations.
 To the extent we raise additional capital by issuing equity securities, our stockholders may experience substantial dilution.
 We may sell common stock, convertible securities or other equity securities in one or more transactions at prices and in a manner, we determine from time to time.
-If we sell common stock, convertible securities or other equity securities in one or more transactions, existing investors may be materially diluted by subsequent sales, and new investors could gain rights superior to our existing stockholders.
+If we sell common stock, convertible securities or other equity securities in one or more transactions, existing investors may be materially diluted by subsequent sales, and new investors could gain rights superior to our existing stockholders elects to increase the number of shares available for future grant by the maximum amount each year, our stockholders may experience additional dilution, which could have a negative effect on our share price.

-Pursuant to the 2018 Plan, our management is authorized to grant share options and other equity-based awards to our employees, directors and consultants.
+Pursuant to the 2018 Plan, our management is authorized to grant stock options and other equity-based awards to our employees, directors and consultants.
 The 2018 Plan became effective on April 20, 2018.
-As of September 30, 2019, individuals held share options to purchase an aggregate of 4,687,557 shares of our common stock.
-If our board of directors elects to increase the number of shares available for future grant by the maximum amount each year, our stockholders may experience additional dilution, which could have a negative effect on our share price.
+As of March 31, 2020, individuals held share awards to purchase or receive an aggregate of 5,268,996 shares of our common stock.
+If our board of directors